Performance of the CMS electromagnetic calorimeter in pp collisions at $\sqrt{s}$ = 13 TeV: Calibration methods

 \subsection{The \texorpdfstring{$E/p$}{E/p} method}

 In the $E/p$ method, the calibration of each channel is obtained exploiting the narrow distribution of the ratio between the reconstructed energy ($E$) in the ECAL and the momentum ($p$) of electrons measured in the tracker.
 A set of selections is applied based on electron kinematics, identification, and isolation in order to obtain a pure sample of electrons which mostly arise from \PW and \PZ boson decays.
+Events from \PW boson decays are selected requiring: \begin{itemize} \item exactly one electron reconstructed within the tracker acceptance ($|\eta|<2.5$), with transverse momentum \ptmiss greater than 30\GeV, and satisfying a tight identification criterion~\cite{EGM17001} \item missing transverse momentum greater than 25\GeV \item transverse mass, computed as

-The algorithm used for the calibration is iterative: for each iteration, the IC constant for the $i$th crystal, IC$^i$, is updated to constrain the average $E/p$ ratio to 1.
+greater than 50\GeV, with $\Delta\phi$ the angle between the electron and the \ptmiss in the transverse plane, and $\ET$ the transverse energy of the electron. \end{itemize} Events from \PZ boson decays are selected requiring: \begin{itemize} \item an electron-positron pair, with both the particles satisfying loose identification criteria.
+If more than two pairs pass the selection, the pair with the highest \pt is used, \item the dielectron mass greater than 55\GeV. \end{itemize} The algorithm used for the calibration is iterative: for each iteration, the IC constant for the $i$th crystal, IC$^i$, is updated to constrain the average $E/p$ ratio to 1.
 In particular, the IC constant for the $i$th crystal at the $N$th iteration is computed with the formula:

 where the index $j$ runs over the total number of selected electrons, ${N_\Pe}$.
-Furthermore: \begin{itemize} \item $w_{ij}$ is the fraction of the SC energy of the $j$th electron deposited in the $i$th crystal. \item $f(E_j^{N-1}/p_j,\eta_j)$ is a weight assigned to the $j$th electron representing the probability of measuring a certain value of the $E/p$ ratio at $\eta$. \end{itemize}

-For each iteration, the SC energy for the $j$th electron is recomputed as the sum of the energy deposited in each crystal, weighted by the corresponding IC values obtained in the previous iteration:
+Furthermore: \begin{itemize} \item $w_{ij}$ is the fraction of the SC energy of the $j$th electron deposited in the $i$th crystal. \item $f(E_j^{N-1}/p_j,\eta_j)$ is a weight assigned to the $j$th electron representing the probability of measuring a certain value of the $E/p$ ratio at $\eta$. \end{itemize} For each iteration, the SC energy for the $j$th electron is recomputed as the sum of the energy deposited in each crystal, weighted by the corresponding IC values obtained in the previous iteration:

 where $E_{kj}$ is the reconstructed energy of the $k$th crystal contributing to the $j$th electron.
 The event weight $f(E_j/p_j,\eta_j)$ is built using the $E/p$ distribution from data in windows of $\eta$.
 The variation of the $E/p$ distributions as a function of $\eta$ is shown in Fig.~\ref{fig:Eop_distribution}.
 These differences are due to the variations in the material budget upstream of the ECAL.
 At each iteration, the $E/p$ distributions are recomputed using the updated values of the SC energy~$E$ (Eq.~\ref{eq:SC_Energy}).
 The left and right tails of the $E/p$ distribution extend to 0.5 and 2, respectively.
 Because of the expected energy resolution of the ECAL for the selected electrons ($\Delta E/E \approx 10^{-2}$), such a significant deviation from the expected value of 1 is ascribed to the momentum resolution of the tracker for electron tracks, mainly due to bremsstrahlung.
 Therefore, the weight $f(E_j/p_j,\eta_j)$ in Eq.~(\ref{eq:EopIC}) is intended to reduce the impact of events with poor momentum reconstruction.
 Studies have shown that the inclusion of events populating the tails of the $E/p$ distribution, even if with a lower $f(E_j/p_j,\eta_j)$ weight, results in a worsening of the IC precision.
 A selection based on the $E/p$ values itself is therefore applied to each electron, at each iteration of the algorithm.